PaoranCSG/paorancsg.github.io/index.md

 <img title="Clockwork Survivors Screenshot" alt="a screenshot of Clocwork Survivors gameplay" src="/assets/images/ClockworkScreenshot.jpg">

-<h3 id="dps"> Lead Game Programmer - Dr Professor Scientist's Weapons Testing Facility - Cool Smithy Games - 2022</h3>
+<h3 id="dps"> Senior Game Programmer - Dr Professor Scientist's Weapons Testing Facility - Cool Smithy Games - 2022</h3>

 A tower defense game where instead of multiple towers, there is one programmable weapon that you upgrade by adding new parts.

-As Lead Game Programmer, I created all the core systems in the game, the highlight being the programmable weapon with modular components that are either projectiles or modifiers, which create a near infinite amount of unique weapons.
+As Senior Game Programmer, I created all the core systems in the game, the highlight being the programmable weapon with modular components that are either projectiles or modifiers, which create a near infinite amount of unique weapons.
 I also made all of the shaders, and added steam and epic games integration and achievements.
 I made the UI including the different inventories, upgrade slots, radar, I worked on this project from start to finish, starting from the design process to post launch updates.

 The game is published in <a href="https://store.steampowered.com/app/1894320/Dr_Professor_Scientists_Weapons_Testing_Facility/">Steam</a>, <a href="https://store.epicgames.com/en-US/p/dr-professor-scientists-weapons-testing-facility-20a02f">Epic Games Store</a>, and <a href="https://coolsmithygames.itch.io/dpswtf"> itch.io</a>.